 Skin tags often develop in parts of the body with loose skin, such as the penis, because areas of this skin frequently rub together.
 This constant friction may give rise to a skin tag.
 Skin tags also occur more often in older adults, which may be because the skin loses moisture and elasticity as people age.

-Experts believe that the following risk factors may contribute to skin tags:
+Experts believe that the following

 - wearing ill-fitting underwear or pants, as this can lead to constant friction against the penis